Ja'alin tribe

 The Ja'alin, Ja'aliya, Ja'aliyin or Ja'al (جعليون) are an Arab or Arabised Nubian tribe in Sudan.
-The Ja'alin constitute a large portion of the Sudanese Arabs and are one of the three prominent Sudanese Arab tribes in northern Sudan - the others being the Shaigiya and Danagla.
-They trace their origin to Ibrahim Ja'al, an Abbasid noble, whose clan originally hailed from the Hejaz in the Arabian Peninsula and married into the local Nubian population.
-Ja'al was a descendant of al-Abbas, an uncle of Muhammad.
-The Ja'alin formerly occupied the country on both banks of the Nile from Khartoum to Abu Hamad.
-According to a source, the tribe allegedly once spoke a now extinct dialect of Nubian as late as the nineteenth century.
+They claim Arab descent.
+The Ja'alin formerly occupied the country on both banks of the Nile from Khartoum to Abu Hamad; they constitute a large portion of the Sudanese Arabs and are one of the three prominent Sudanese Arab tribes in northern Sudan.
 Many Sudanese politicians have come from the Ja'alin tribal coalition.